 An industrial block in Queens full of construction sites, but near a transport hub and a short hop to Midtown

 The Red Lion Inn & Suites Long Island City looms over an industrial block of half-built high-rises and construction lots and is wedged between a heavily trafficked elevated highway on one side, and several elevated-train lines and the off-ramp to the Queensboro Bridge on the other.
 On the upside, the subway one block away offers easy access to the 7, N, and Q subway lines, promising entry to Manhattan in 15 minutes or less.
 LaGuardia Airport is a 15-minute drive from the hotel without traffic, JFK takes closer to 25 minutes, and Newark is around 40 minutes by car.

 Well-maintained but small and generic rooms with old carpets and a cramped feel

-The rooms at the Comfort Inn have a well-kept but generic ambience familiar to anyone who's checked into a motel at midnight during a road trip.
+Rooms have a well-kept but generic ambience familiar to anyone who's checked into a motel at midnight during a road trip.
 The emphasis is on efficiency rather than orifinality, and every room we checked out was same right down to the two art prints on the wall of white and green leaves.
 Small bathrooms have a fair amount of counter space and shower/tub combos.
 Rooms are tiny and cramped and the carpeting could use an update and although smoking has been prohibited in New York City hotels for over a decade, there was a cigarette smell in one of the hallways when we visited.
 Despite nearby traffic, rooms remain quiet.

 Free but tiny business center, small fitness room, and free breakfast in an airy, sunlit room